What Is a Skin Infection?

 Skin Infection Diagnosis

 To diagnose a skin infection, your doctor will start off by looking at the affected area and any bumps or sores.
 They may also ask you about your symptoms.
 Since skin infections can result from many different types of germs, you may need lab tests to get a proper diagnosis.
 The doctor will collect samples of pus, fluids, or skin scrapings and send them to a lab for more testing.
 This will help them give you the right treatment.

 If you have an infection, your doctor may prescribe medicine.
 What they give you depends on the type of infection:

 - Antivirals treat viral infections.

-- Antifungal creams, ointments, or powders treat fungal infections.
+- Antifungal creams, ointments, powders, or pills treat fungal infections.

-If you’re an athlete or a gym rat, use a clean towel as a barrier between your skin and shared surfaces like exercise machines or locker room benches.
+If you’re an athlete or go to the gym often, use a clean towel as a barrier between your skin and shared surfaces like exercise machines or locker room benches.
 If the gym has sanitizer or cleaner and paper towels to clean gym equipment before and after you’re on it, use them.
 Shower and wash your clothes and towel after every workout.

 If you have a minor cut or break in your skin, keep it clean.
 Wash it with warm water and soap.
-You also can use an antibiotic ointment like bacitracin or neomycin, and cover it with a clean bandage.
+You also can use an antibiotic ointment like bacitracin or even plain vaseline, and cover it with a clean bandage.

 If you have a major skin wound, especially one with stitches, check with your doctor for proper care instructions.